juliaolivieri/COMP_293C_Computational_Biology/homework2/README.md

 Now, we know what the result of the script is when `thresh = 1600`.
 But what happens when we change that number?
 We can edit this value in the script, and then re-submit to see our new results.

-You can use the following command to open the file with a simple screen-based text editor:
+You can use the following command to open the file with a simple screen-based text editor (make sure you're in the `homework2` directory - you may have to run `cd ..` to get back there):

 `$ nano run_gene_pred.sbatch`

 Use the arrow keys to move to where we set `THRESH=1600`.
 Then you can change this value to something else (for example, 1000).
 Press the CONTROL and X keys at the same time to exit.
 It will ask whether you want to save at the bottom of the screen: press Y for yes, and then press enter.
 You have now edited the file.
-Here is a "beginner's guide to nano" if it's helpful: https://www.howtogeek.com/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/.
+Here is a "beginner's guide to nano" if you want additional guidance for how to use nano: https://www.howtogeek.com/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/.

 Note: There are other more sophisticated screen-based text editors as well, but they have much steeper learning curves.
 If you're interested in trying one out, I suggest the "vim" editor.
 To run through a tutorial of vim, just type `vimtutor` and then press enter on the command line.
 Follow the instructions on the screen to complete the tutorial.